 Carlsberg: Sustainable packaging

 Despite the fact that we see some improvements in the economic cycle, many industry players still search for ways to achieve growth opportunities while preserving a non-complex operating model.
-There is an immense potential in the manufacturing sector in our region, which can be unleashed by combining profound sector and functional knowledge.
+There is an immense potential in the manufacturing sector, which can be unleashed by combining profound sector and functional knowledge.

 Read relevant cases